-- SAMHSA also reported that almost 540,000 people between 18 and 25 reporting Ketamine use at some point.
+- SAMHSA also reported that almost 540,000 people between 18 and 25 reporting Ketamine drug use at some point.

 Ketamine’s effects are so powerful, it is commonly referred to as a “date rape drug” because of the effects of having a difficult time moving and entering a dreamlike state.
 Ketamine is colorless and odorless which makes it a candidate for being a “date rape drug.”
 The drug moves very quickly through the system and can cause the victim to not be able to move despite being aware of what is occurring.

-The symptoms and side effects of ketamine are similar to the symptoms of alcohol abuse and may include:
+The symptoms and side effects of Ketamine are similar to the symptoms of alcohol abuse and may include: